peterkwak/peterkwak.github.io/_posts/2016-4-15-running-jekyll-locally.md

 title: Running Jekyll Locally
 ---

-If I want to use Jekyll's built-in developmetn server which will allow me to preview what the generated site will look like in my browser locally, I can run:
+If I want to use Jekyll's built-in development server which will allow me to preview what the generated site will look like in my browser locally, I can run:

 ```
 $ jekyll serve